The Congress shall have Power To ...raise and support Armies, but no Appropriation of Money to that Use shall be for a longer Term than two Years....

 The “raise and support Armies” clause was the Framers’ solution to the dilemma.
 The Constitutional Convention accepted the need for a standing army but sought to maintain control by the appropriations power of Congress, which the Founders viewed as the branch of government closest to the people.

 The Federalists disagreed.
 For them, the power of a government to raise an army was a dictate of prudence.
 Thus, during the Pennsylvania ratifying convention, James Wilson argued that “the power of raising and keeping up an army, in time of peace, is essential to every government.
 No government can secure its citizens against dangers, internal and external, without possessing it, and sometimes carrying it into execution.”
-In The Federalist No. 23, Hamilton argued, “These powers [of the federal government to provide for the common defense] ought to exist without limitation: because it is impossible to foresee or define the extent or variety of national exigencies, or the correspondent extent & variety of the means which may be necessary to satisfy them.”
+In The Federalist No. 23, Hamilton argued, “These powers [of the federal government to provide for the common defense] ought to exist without limitation, because it is impossible to foresee or to define the extent and variety of national exigencies, and the correspondent extent and variety of the means which may be necessary to satisfy them.”

 Nonetheless, both Federalists and Anti-Federalists alike expressed concerns about a standing army, as opposed to a navy or the militia.
 Accordingly, this is the only clause related to military affairs that includes a time limit on appropriations.
 The appropriations power of Congress is a very powerful tool, and one that the Framers saw as particularly necessary in the case of a standing army.
 Indeed, some individuals argued that army appropriations should be made on a yearly basis.
 During the Constitutional Convention, Elbridge Gerry raised precisely this point.
 Roger Sherman replied that the appropriations were permitted, not required, for two years.
 The problem, he said, was that in a time of emergency, Congress might not be in session when an annual army appropriation was needed.

 Since the time of the Constitution, legal developments based on the clause have been legislatively driven, and barely the subject of judicial interpretation.
-With the establishment of a Department of Defense in 1947, Army appropriations have been subsumed by a single department-wide appropriation that includes the Army, the Navy, and the Air Force (established in 1947), as well as other agencies of the department.
+With the establishment of a federal department of defense in 1947, Army appropriations have been subsumed by a single department-wide appropriation that includes the Army, the Navy, and the Air Force (established in 1947 as part of the Army), as well as other agencies of the department.
 Despite periodic congressional efforts to move to a two-year appropriations cycle, the annual appropriations for the military are the rule, although not for the reasons that animated Elbridge Gerry during the Constitutional Convention.
 In addition, the Armed Services Committees of Congress have taken on the responsibility of authorizing almost all aspects of the defense budget as well as appropriating the funds for the services.

 The character of the United States Army has changed significantly since the constitutional period in two fundamental ways.
-The first was its way of mobilizing.
-The second was its orientation and purpose.
+The first is its way of mobilizing.
+The second is its orientation and purpose.